 Was the chair uncomfortable or was it the energy in the room?

 As the next fledgling entrepreneur prepared to pitch her business, Chris Olsen took a deep breath, slowly exhaled and shifted in her chair.
 It was a day she had been looking forward to at the nonprofit women’s economic development agency where she worked.
 Chris had witnessed these women complete an intensive multi-part program that provided them with the tools they needed to successfully launch a business.
-On the last day of the program, the women were invited to the “Guppy Bowl” to practice pitching their ideas to a panel of investors.
+On the last day of the program, the women were required to pitch their business to a panel of mock investors.
 But something was amiss.

 Why was it so hard for women to share their WHY?